If we don't take the right precautions, odds are that up to one in five of us will catch the flu in any given flu season.

 The vaccine is engineered to protect against the flu strains health experts believe will be most widespread each season -- for example, the H1N1 "swine flu."
 Some flu vaccines protect against three flu strains (trivalent).
 Others guard against four strains (quadrivalent).

-The flu "shot" contains a killed virus.
+The flu "shot" contains a dead virus.
 There is a brand approved for people ages 6 months and older injected into the muscle.
 Also, an intradermal shot is available that uses a smaller needle that only goes into the top layer of the skin instead of the muscle.
 It's available for those aged 18 to 64.

 The nasal spray -- FluMist -- contains a live but weakened form of the virus.
 It's approved for anyone between the ages of 2 and 49 who is healthy and not pregnant.
+The CDC now recommends the nasal spray vaccine for healthy children 2 through 8 years old when it is available.

 Egg-free vaccines are now available for those aged 18 to 49 who have severe egg allergies.